Mountain Trails & Conditions

 This 13.5 mile loop can be pedaled the traditional route from Cub Creek Rd or the alternate route from Buck Lake.
 Both options involve a Forest Service road climb, long, flowy descents and great views.
 Combine portions of the two loops for additional miles and a double dose of the flowy descent.
 Whichever the choice, you'll be sure to enjoy this signature Methow Valley ride!
 No pass required for parking or riding.
 Electric assist bikes not allowed.

-Open to falls.
-The upper 8 miles closed due to wildfire.
+Current Conditions: Recently cleared to Abernathy Pass.
+Recent precipitation in the form of snow above 4,000 ft.
 An out-and-back ride west of Mazama through a beautiful mountain valley with some difficult, technical rocky sections and short, steep climbs.
 Total ride distance up to 20 miles.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
 Electric assist bikes not allowed.

 A great alpine out-and-back 11-mile trail with exceptional views of the North Cascades and a rippin' descent.
 Difficult due to sustained climbing and rocky sections between lake and pass.
 Trail is shared with hikers so keep your head up and ride courteously!
 Remember, no bikes allowed on the PCT, so when you get to that intersection at the pass, turn back around.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
 Electric assist bikes not allowed.